ucb-bar/berkeley-hardfloat/README.md

     sbt -DchiselVersion="latest.release" publish-local

 This will locally publish the hardfloat library.
-To use hardfloat in your chisel3 project, simply add the following:
+To use hardfloat in your chisel3 project, first add the library dependancy in your build.sbt file:

+    libraryDependencies ++= Seq("edu.berkeley.cs" %% "hardfloat" % "1.2")

+Then, import the library:

     import chisel3._
     import hardfloat._